clemus55/CISC275-Spring2019-first-git/README.md

 - comparator

 3. Can you spot the comparator constructor call?
 Where is the class definition for the comparator?
-- its called in the sort method and defined in the comparator file
+- its called in the sort method and defined in the parameter.